X-Friese/FlyWithLua/README.md

 ## Building FlyWithLua from source

-### Fmod is a prerequisite now so make sure you have read the Fmod_Build_Info.txt before trying to build
+### If you use the Fmod Library understand that it is NOT a free library.

+### Remember to follow the rules of [FMOD's license](https://www.fmod.com/licensing) when using this library

 ### On windows